ioccc-src/winner/2020/ferguson1/spoilers.md

 are this size + 1.
 Other environmental variables are also processed.

-Then the arrays are allocated; if either return NULL curses is ended, an error message ('memory error') is printed and return 1.
+Then the arrays are allocated; if either return NULL curses is ended, an error message (`memory error`) is printed and return 1.

 If no errors have occurred I set up colours, turn on bold, set up the keypad etc., place the snake, the bug, draw the walls and then it waits for the first move (or quit of course).
-Technically I don't 'wait' for input as such: unless the wait time is negative (drawing mode) it's just a non-blocking call up to the WAIT milliseconds but in no event will the snake move until it is told to at least once (in drawing mode it will always wait).
+Technically I don't 'wait' for input as such: unless the wait time is negative (drawing mode) it's just a non-blocking call up to the `WAIT` milliseconds but in no event will the snake move until it is told to at least once (in drawing mode it will always wait).

-In drawing mode if you pause then when you resume (hit space) the snake will move the last direction it had been told to move - because the direction is set and input was detected (the same goes for another key e.g. 'g' - just like in normal mode).
+In drawing mode if you pause then when you resume (hit space) the snake will move the last direction it had been told to move - because the direction is set and input was detected (the same goes for another key e.g. `g` - just like in normal mode).
 But it will then wait again for input.

 The snake function both draws the snake and updates the arrays; if the new size